Mandaris-LLC/react-native-navigation-full-circle/README.md

 v2 is written in Test Driven Development.
 We have a test for every feature including features that are not implemented yet.
 This makes accepting pull requests extremely easy: If our tests pass, your pull request is accepted.

-## Where is it standing now?
+## Current Status
-v2 currently supports most of react-native-navigation’s basic functions but it is still behind v1.
+v2 currently supports most of react-native-navigation’s basic functionality but it is still behind v1.
-Here is the full comparison of features between v1 and v2 (will be updated regulary):
+Here is the full comparison of features between v1 and v2 (will be updated regularly):
 ### Top Level API

 |    API              | v1  | v2 |